Frequently Asked Questions

 WHAT IS THE DIFFERENCE BETWEEN A SUBSIDIZED STAFFORD LOAN AND AN UNSUBSIDIZED STAFFORD LOAN?

-The school determines the amount of Subsidized and Unsubsidized Loans the student is eligible for.
+The federal government determines the amount of Subsidized and Unsubsidized Loans the student is eligible for.
 You must have financial need in order to receive a Subsidized Federal Stafford Loan.
+A students earned credits determines the amount of their Stafford Loans.

 A SUBSIDIZED loan means that the government subsidizes the interest while you are in school - you are not required to pay interest, nor does it accrue on your loans until you are out of your grace period and in repayment.